Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 6. Heat therapy (after 6 weeks)

-• Massage of the operated limb (allowed from 12-14 days after the removal of postoperative stitches).
+• Massage of the operated limb (allowed from 12-14 days after removal of postoperative sutures).

 • Physiotherapy

-2. Special gymnastics lying on the side (non-operated), on the stomach, standing with support.
+2. Special gymnastics lying on your side (non-operated), on your stomach, standing with support.

 4. Dosed walking

-The “trouble-free” life of your new joint depends largely on the strength of its fixation in the bone.
+The “failure-free” service life of your new joint largely depends on the strength of its fixation in the bone.
 And it, in turn, is determined by the quality of the bone tissue surrounding the joint.
-Unfortunately, in many patients who underwent endoprosthetics, the quality of bone tissue leaves much to be desired due to the existing osteoporosis.
-Osteoporosis is understood as the loss of bone mechanical strength.
-In many ways, the development of osteoporosis depends on the age, sex of the patient, diet and lifestyle.
-Women after 50 years are especially susceptible to this ailment.
-But regardless of gender and age, it is advisable to avoid the so-called risk factors for the development of osteoporosis.
-These include a sedentary lifestyle, the use of steroid hormones, smoking, and alcohol abuse.
-To prevent the development of osteoporosis, we recommend that patients refuse highly carbonated drinks such as Pepsi-Cola, forfeits, etc., be sure to include in their diet foods rich in calcium, for example: dairy products, fish, vegetables.
-If you have symptoms of osteoporosis, you should urgently discuss with your doctor the best ways to treat it.
+Unfortunately, in many patients who have undergone endoprosthetics, the quality of bone tissue leaves much to be desired due to existing osteoporosis.
+Osteoporosis refers to the loss of bone mechanical strength.
+In many ways, the development of osteoporosis depends on the age, gender of the patient, diet and lifestyle.
+Women over 50 years of age are especially susceptible to this disease.
+But regardless of gender and age, it is advisable to avoid the so-called risk factors for osteoporosis.
+These include sedentary lifestyle life, the use of steroid hormones, smoking, alcohol abuse.
+To prevent the development of osteoporosis, we recommend that patients avoid highly carbonated drinks such as Pepsi-Cola, Fanta, etc., and be sure to include foods rich in calcium in their diet, for example: dairy products, fish, vegetables.
+If you have symptoms of osteoporosis, you should urgently discuss with your doctor the optimal ways to treat it.

 Remember that your artificial joint will not last forever.
 The average service life of a normal endoprosthesis is 15-20 years, in the best cases it reaches 25 years.
-Of course, one should not constantly think about the inevitability of a second operation (especially since most patients manage to avoid it).
-Your new joint "loves" an attentive, tidy attitude.
-It is very important that you remember this, stay in good physical shape and on your feet all the time.
-Given some of the caveats we talked about above, you can fully recover and return to a normal active life, to your favorite job or hobby.
+Of course, you should not constantly think about the inevitability of repeated surgery (especially since most patients manage to avoid it).
+Your new joint“loves” an attentive, careful attitude.
+It is very important that you remember this and remain in good health at all times. physical fitness and on your feet.
+Taking into account some of the precautions that we talked about above, you will be able to fully recover and return to a normal active life, to your favorite job or hobby.

 WE WISH YOU HEALTH!

-Rehabilitation after hip arthroplasty is an integral stage of postoperative treatment aimed at restoring muscle tone and leg functionality.
-Rehabilitation consists in limiting (peculiarities) physical activity in the period after surgery and in performing physiotherapy exercises.
+Rehabilitation after hip replacement is an integral stage of postoperative treatment aimed at restoring muscle tone and functionality of the leg.
+Rehabilitation consists of limiting (particularly) physical activity in the period after surgery and performing physical therapy.

-Principles of the recovery period after hip arthroplasty:
+Principles of the recovery period after hip replacement:

 • early start,

-• an individual approach when carrying out rehabilitation measures,
+• individual approach when carrying out rehabilitation measures,

 • subsequence,